jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Society loved the original kings for winning the "King's Peace."
 Likewise, the initial economic kings were heroes of the era of mass-production for winning the "Executive's Prosperity."
 These heroes said follow me, recognize my property rights, work (hard as hell) for my company, and we'll all be better off.

 The people did.
-The executives were correct, and society upgraded its technology very fast.
+The executives were correct, and society upgraded its technology very fast because of their leadership.
 As a result, everyone, even the factory workers, could buy new tools like lightbulbs, stoves, and telephones.

 The original leaders of the Industrial Age told a good story, and the people were happy player gods inside society's new factories, warehouses, and offices.
 Of course they had to fight, strike, organize and vote to get more of the pie so to speak.
 But most people wanted to work for protagonists like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer.
 These leaders were the ones leading the way.

 But, the Industrial Age eventually ended.

 Within a few generations, lightbulbs, stoves, and telephones were no longer new.
 Like we saw in the _Mad Men_ clip about marketing tobacco, the children of the Protagonist Executives didn't earn their spots as society's leaders.
 They didn't want to invent anything new to help their community prosper in the Internet Age.

 Starting in 1970, society thus began to be lead by antagonists again.
-You can see the result in Hollywood today.
-Darth Blockbuster is another story of a fallen angel.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/WarmNippyCockatiel" target="_blank" class="button small">Reader</a>

 Being lead by antagonists should both worry and make you happy, Stargazer.

 First, the worrying part.
 Darth Blockbuster defends the Industrial Age because it makes him powerful.
 He surrounds himself with a story of self-importance (like award shows) and funds ways to distracts the people (like spectacle movies).

 That's why, since entering the Internet Age, dark majic has skyrocketed in our society.
 The once humble American Dream to own a home, and make an honest living, became a lifestyle of spectacle.

 Small homes became McMansions with luxury baths and kitchens.
 Cars aren't one for a family, but one per person and still got far too big, with more chrome, more horsepower.
 Televisions increased in size to ludicrous proportions.
 Food got supersized while sugar was added to everything we eat.
 Being a sports fan went from being a fun distraction to a full-time occupation.
-Movies became franchise stories that were retold over and over.
+Movies became franchise stories filled with special effects, gore, and celebrities that were retold over and over.

-Instead of using digital technology to keep upgrading society, new technology was used to make a matrix of dark majic to keep the Industrial Age alive.
+Instead of using digital technology to upgrade society to the Internet Age, new technology was used to make a matrix of dark majic to keep the Industrial Age alive.
 After 1969, a nation of protagonists and player gods became a society of antagonists and extras.

 In return, the people got fancier stuff, with the added benefit of diabetes, traffic, and climate change.
 All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from upgrading to the Internet Age and mass-collaboration.